Japan Overview of Economy

 Its economic productivity is greater than that of France and Germany combined and it constitutes about 75% of the productivity of the entire Asian market.

 The nineties, particularly the last years of the decade, were marked by a freeze, and occasionally by a slight decline in the GDP.
-At the same time, the Japanese market continues to attract investors.

 The distribution of the Japanese work force will present a problem in the future.